elambu91/mac-initial-setup/README.md

-# macOS Initial Setup Script
+# Elam's macOS Initial Setup Script

 An automated script to configure a new macOS system with MY favorite defaults and install commonly used development tools.